-Any water used during the repair and construction of water mains shall be de-chlorinated prior to the discharge into the sewerage system.
-Such water shall not be disposed of to Stormwater or adjacent water courses without appropriate approvals.
+Any water used during the repair and construction of water mains shall be de-chlorinated prior to the discharge into the wastewater system.
+Such water shall not be disposed of to Stormwater or adjacent water courses without written approval from Council.

-If any person is dissatisfied with any decision by an authorised officer made under this bylaw, that person may, by notice delivered to the Chief Executive of Council not later than twenty (20) working days after the decision by the authorised officer is served upon that person, request the Chief Executive to review any such decision and such a decision of the Chief Executive shall be final.

-Nothing in this clause shall affect any right of appeal under the LGA.

-2308.2 Accidents and Non-Compliance

-The person discharging shall inform Council immediately on discovery of any accident including spills or process mishaps which may cause a breach of this bylaw.

-In the event of any accident occurring when the person holds a conditional consent, then Council may review the consent under Section 2305.9.
-Or Council may require the consent holder, within twenty (20) working days of the date such requirement is notified to the consent holder in writing, to review the Contingency Management Procedures and re-submit for approval the Management Plan with Council.

-In the event of an accident occurring on the premises of a Permitted Discharge, Council may require the person discharging to apply for a conditional consent.

-2308.3 Charges and Payments
+Bylaw Administration

-2308.3.1 Charges
+Fees and Charges

-Council may recover fees and charges in accordance with the LGA.
-Schedule 1C outlines the basis for the charge and Schedule 1D a regime of possible charges.
-Charges under this bylaw shall be levied every six (6) months or such greater or lesser charging periods as advised by Council and the occupier of the premises concerned shall pay the charges so assessed within one (1) calendar month after each period.
-2308 Bylaw Administration Where any person seeks a review of a charge in accordance with Section 2308.1 of this bylaw, the calendar month shall run from the date of any decision made under Section 2308.1 or the final determination of any appeal under the LGA.
+Council may prescribe fees and charges relating to matters provided for in this bylaw in accordance with section 150 of the Local Government Act 2002.
+Schedule C outlines the basis for charges which may be prescribed.
+Charges under this bylaw shall be levied every six months or such greater or lesser charging periods as advised by Council.

-Council reserves the right to set separate charges for different sewage catchment areas within their district.
+Council may set separate charges for different sewage catchment areas within the Central Hawke's Bay District.

-2308.3.2 Invoicing

-All charges determined in accordance with Section 2308.3.1 shall be invoiced in accordance with Council’s standard commercial practice.
+All fees and charges determined in accordance with clause 10.1 shall be invoiced in accordance with Council’s standard commercial practice.
 The invoice shall provide each person discharging with a copy of the information and calculations used to determine the extent of any charges and fees due, in regard to a discharge.

-2308.3.3 Cease to Discharge

-The person discharging shall be deemed to be continuing the discharge of Trade Waste and shall be liable for all charges, until Notice of Disconnection is given.

-2308.3.4 Failure to Pay
+A consent holder must pay all fees and charges within one calendar month of receipt of an invoice.

 All fees and charges payable under this bylaw shall be recoverable as a debt.
-If the person discharging fails to pay any fees and charges under this bylaw Council may cancel the right to discharge in accordance with Section 2305.10.
+If the person discharging fails to pay any fees and charges under this bylaw Council may suspend or cancel the right to discharge in accordance with clause 8.7.